-[1] Planning Data Format, CCSDS 902.2-W-0.00, Draft Recommended Standard.
+[1] Planning Information Formats, CCSDS 902.2-W-0.07, Draft Recommended Standard.

 [2] Organization and Processes for the Consultative Committee for Space Data Systems.
 CCSDS A02.1-Y-4.
 Yellow Book.
 Issue 4.
 Washington, D.C.: CCSDS, April 2014.

-Planning Data Format (PDF) TEST Plan
+Planning Information Formats (PIF) TEST Plan

 TEST GOALS

-The prototype testing shall be performed to demonstrate that the proposed standard data format has been written with enough clarity to be used to transfer a Planning Data Format related to communication geometry for groundstations and/or relay satellites between space agencies and commercial or governmental spacecraft operators.
+The prototype testing shall be performed to demonstrate that the proposed standard data format has been written with enough clarity to be used to exchange Planning Information between the groundstations and/or relay satellites of various Space Agencies and commercial or governmental spacecraft operators.

 TEST PLAN OVERVIEW

-ESA and NASA, acting as either the Service Provider or Service User, shall perform several tests to support the PDF development.
-Each test run shall represent a Planning Data Format exchanged between a Service Provider and a Service User.
-Throughout the rest of this document, the terms “Service Provider” and “Service User” refer to ESA and NASA acting in those roles.
+ESA and NASA, acting as either the Provider or User, shall perform several tests to support the PIF development.
+Each test run shall represent Planning Information exchanged between a Provider and a User.
+Throughout the rest of this document, the terms “Provider” and “User” refer to ESA and NASA acting in those roles.

 To provide prototype testing that is as realistic as possible, data from existing missions should be used.
 The tests should verify that data from existing missions can be rendered using the proposed XML schema, and the user can successfully interpret the data.

-The Planning Data Format prototype testing will include two phases:
+The Planning Information Formats prototype testing will include two phases:

-Phase 1 shall be performed by creating the test files manually using Notepad, XMLSpy, or some other XML editor to develop a Planning Data Format with extended information and exchanged by email.
-It is expected that four test runs will be performed during this phase – two initiated by ESA and two initiated by NASA whereby the initiator will play the role of Service Provider providing planning information to a Service User.
-(Note: The actual Service User data is outside of the scope of this prototype testing.)
+Phase 1 shall be performed by creating the test files manually using Notepad, XMLSpy, or some other XML editor to develop a Planning Information Format with extended information and exchanged by email.
+It is expected that four test runs will be performed during this phase – two initiated by ESA and two initiated by NASA whereby the initiator will play the role of Provider providing planning information to a User.
+(Note: The actual User data is outside of the scope of this prototype testing.)

-Phase 2 shall be performed using automated conversion tools, as much as possible, to convert the “Service Provider” mission data into a planning data format using the latest XML schema and then send the file to the “Service User” to be converted back using automated conversion tools.
+Phase 2 shall be performed using automated conversion tools, as much as possible, to convert the “Provider” mission data into a Planning Information Format using the latest XML schema and then send the file to the “User” to be converted back using automated conversion tools.
 The file exchange shall be done using email or other mechanism agreed upon by both parties.
 During this phase, several test runs shall be conducted for different use cases.
-During each test run, the “Service Provider” shall check to see if the interpreted version matches the original data that was sent.
+During each test run, the “Provider” shall check to see if the interpreted version matches the original data that was sent.
 Table 2.1 shows an example of an Excel Test Verification Table, which will be used to facilitate the comparison of the interpreted data with the original data.
 In the event that discrepancies are found, the recipient and originator shall discuss the discrepancies and document the variances along with all other observed issues and concerns.
 Tests shall be rerun to get a clean final run after the deficiencies are corrected.
 The roles will then be reversed.

-Table 2-1 PDF Prototype Test Verification Table Sample
+Table 2-1 PIF Prototype Test Verification Table Sample

-The test reports for each test run shall be documented in a Prototype Test Data Sheet (see Table 2-2) shown in Section 4.
+The test reports for each test run shall be documented in a Prototype Test Data Sheet (see Table 2-2 for sample) in Section 4.
 Comparison of the XML formatted file and the interpretation (using either plain text or the Test Verification Tables) shall be shown in Annex B along with any ICD associated with the test run.
 The CSS-SM WG shall discuss the results to determine success.